 In addition, the WIC Initiative hosts webinars, workshops, and conferences to support the learning needs of municipalities.
 Depending on financial capacity, the WIC Initiative may also offer customized training in local communities.
 Lastly, AUMA can offer one-on-one guidance for municipal staff and elected officials that are seeking assistance to become a more welcoming and inclusive community.

 To stay up to date, subscribe to AUMA’s free online Digest newsletter and for more detailed information, subscribe to the WIC initiative’s email network, which shares regular updates on tools, funding, and upcoming events from around the inclusion sector.
 To join the WIC email network, subscribe at AUMA's Newsletter Signup page.
 Past webinar videos are also available on AUMA’s YouTube channel.
 To learn more about the WIC Initiative, please contact us.

 Join the Canadian Coalition of Inclusive Municipalities

 If your municipality wants to make a public commitment to be welcoming and inclusive, consider joining the Coalition of Inclusive Municipalities (CIM), which is a national initiative sponsored by the Canadian Commission for the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 When municipalities become members of CIM, they join a network of municipalities that are seeking to improve policies and practices to counter racism, discrimination, exclusion and intolerance.

-As of September 2019, 77 municipalities across Canada have joined the network including the following from Alberta:
+As of July 2021, 94 municipalities across Canada have joined the network including 21 from Alberta:

 - Regional Municipality of Wood Buffalo (2006)